n7tae/urfd/README.md

 ## To-dos

 I will eventually support a remote transcoder option, so that you can, for example, run urfd in a data center, and then run the transcoder somewhere you have physical access to it so you can plug in your AMBE vocoders.
-I don't recommend this as it will add unnessary, and variable, latency to your reflector.
+I don't recommend this as it will add unnessary and variable latency to your reflector.

 ## Copyright